Saving Money with Lean Pt 2

 Identifying Waste Means it Can Be Reduced

-Lean manufacturing is based in principles developed by Toyota, where identifying and reducing waste is essential to running a profitable organization.
+Lean manufacturing is based on principles developed by Toyota, where identifying and reducing waste is essential to running a profitable organization.

 The types of waste identified in Lean manufacturing are:

-- Muri: waste due to overburden.
+- Muri: The waste due to overburden.
 Muri means workers have too much to do or ineffective tools with which to do their jobs.
-Poorly organized workspaces are one example, which can be addressed with the 5S method.
+Poorly organized workspaces are one example, which can be addressed with the 5S method

-- 5S means sorting, straightening, sweeping or shining, standardizing, and sustaining.
-With Muri eliminated, efficiency and quality can be improved.
+- 5S: 5S means sorting, straightening, sweeping or shining, standardizing, and sustaining.
+With Muri eliminated, efficiency and quality can be improved

-- Mura: refers to waste due to inconsistency or fluctuations, either in inventory levels or quality issues.
-Mura is reduced through Just-in-Time inventory systems, where little or no inventory is carried and the organization always has the right amount of inventory at the right time.
+- Mura: The waste due to inconsistency or fluctuations, either in inventory levels or quality issues.
+Mura is reduced through Just-in-Time inventory systems, where little or no inventory is carried and the organization always has the right amount of inventory at the right time

-- Muda: wasteful and unproductive activities within an organization.
+- Muda: The wasteful and unproductive activities within an organization.
 Muda activities do not add value; Muda is the antithesis of Lean.
-Lean processes add value to goods or services that customers will pay for.
+Lean processes add value to goods or services that customers will pay for

 Lean and Six Sigma for a Stronger Bottom Line